 - Looking at your social media for company mentions can lead to sharing your personal info, causing leaks.

 Being watched all the time can make workers feel bad.
-A study found that feeling watched made people trust their bosses less.
-It made them feel less energetic and more stressed out.
+One of the studies concluded that the perception of being observed led individuals to have reduced trust towards their bosses.
+It caused them to feel less active and more stressed.

-If a coworker gets in trouble for something private, it might mean the company is spying a lot.
-This kind of spying can hurt trust, cause stress, and risk your data security.
+When a workmate is caught doing something personal, it may be an indication that the employer is spying extensively.
+Such spying may damage trust, create stress, and jeopardise your information.
 So, think twice before sharing personal stuff on work devices.
 Use your own devices for private talks.

 Reprimands for Private Activities